 By Brenda B. Covert

-2 One definition of forgiveness is the benefiting of yourself and others by ceasing to feel resentment toward others.
-That's a rather complicated definition.
+2 One definition of forgiveness is ceasing to feel resentment toward others.
 Forgiveness is simply the act of excusing a mistake or an offense.
 Another word for forgiveness is pardon.
 The opposite of forgiveness is blame, condemnation, or punishment.

 4 So why forgive if you feel so hurt?
-It's because unforgiveness will hurt you more than anyone else in the long run.
-Unforgiving people turn into bitter, unhappy, utterly miserable people who can't stop thinking about how they have been wronged.
+It's because being unforgiving will hurt you more than anyone else in the long run.
+Unforgiving people turn into bitter and unhappy people who can't stop thinking about how they have been wronged.
 These miserable people spread their misery to others.
-They drive away family and friends!
+They may drive away their family and friends.
 What a pitiful way to live!

 5 There are three compelling reasons to develop the character trait of forgiveness.

 For the complete story with questions: click here for printable

 Feedback on Forgiveness